 These provisions are a key part of anti-avoidance legislation in the UK regarding non-UK structures.
-Any change could have a profound impact on how individuals operate their non-UK businesses and hold their non-UK investments.
+The changes could have a profound impact on how individuals operate their non-UK businesses and hold their non-UK investments.

-Individuals and family offices will wish to keep close to future developments and KPMG will be closely monitoring the position.
-In the meantime, in the light of these announcements, tax payers should review their existing structures and consider any steps which should be taken.
+Individuals and family offices will wish to keep close to future developments and KPMG will continue to closely monitor the position.
+In the meantime tax payers should review their existing structures and consider any steps which should be taken.
 Those contemplating new investment structures should also pause for thought before proceeding – is the best vehicle now an offshore company or perhaps a UK one?
 Should existing structures be moved to an EU vehicle?

-The nature (if any) of the steps client might wish to take will depend on the existing position.
+The nature (if any) of the steps you might wish to take will depend on the existing position.
 However, areas to consider include the following:

 - Taxpayers currently paying tax on income under the transfer of assets abroad rules, where the relevant transfer was to a person tax resident in the EU, may wish to consider making a claim to exempt such income (on the grounds that the rules appear contrary to EU law and so should not apply);